Chapter 5. COM Servers

 When you have the resource script file, you

-reference the file in your server’s resource (.rc
+reference the file in your server’s resource (.rc) file.

 You can reference it using either an integer identifier or a string